Last updated:

 If "Shirt size" is Large;

-Only users who match all three of those rules will be added to the group.
+Only users who match all three of those rules will be added.

 or

-A user only needs to match one or more of the rules to be added to the dynamic group.
+A user only needs to match one or more of the rules to be added.

 If "Start date" is after Jan 1, 2024;